Rahel12342/featureide.github.io/index.md

 * <a href="https://but4reuse.github.io/">BUT4Reuse</a>: Feature identification in clone-and-own, feature-model import from and export to FeatureIDE
 * <a href="http://fosd.net/cide">CIDE</a>: A software product line tool for software product line development following the paradigm of separation of concerns
+* <a href="https://sites.google.com/a/ic.ufal.br/colligens/">Colligens</a>: A FeatureIDE extension providing tool support for C code annotated with the C preprocessor
 * <a href="http://familiar-project.github.io/">FAMILIAR</a>: An executable language that supports manipulating and reasoning about feature models
 * <a href="http://fosd.de/fuji">Fuji</a>: An extensible compiler that supports feature-oriented programming in Java
 * <a href="http://combinators.org/launchpad/update-site/">Launchpad</a>: Feature-oriented synthesis of programs